influxdata/docs-v2/content/influxdb/v2.0/process-data/get-started.md

 {{% note %}}
 #### Account for latent data with an offset

-To account for latent data (for example, your edge devices), use an offset in your task.
-For example, set a task to run `every: 1h` and `offset: 5m`.
-The task executes 5 minutes late but the query [`now()`](/influxdb/v2.0/reference/flux/stdlib/built-in/misc/now/) time is on the exact hour.
+To account for latent data (like data streaming from your edge devices), use an offset in your task.
+For example, if you set a task interval on the hour with the options `every: 1h` and `offset: 5m`, a task executes 5 minutes after the task interval but the query [`now()`](/influxdb/v2.0/reference/flux/stdlib/built-in/misc/now/) time is on the exact hour.

 {{% /note %}}